MarkMichon1/BitGlitter-Python/README.md

 soon, but you can still call it with `tba`.
 Function for both an ID, and all of them.

 `save_statistics=False` saves some fun statistics about your usage of the program- total number of blocks rendered, total frames rendered, and total payload data rendered.
 This updates after each successful write session.
-You can see these statistics by `tba` read and write.
+Functions to interact with this data are below.

 These default values have an 81KB/s transmission rate.
-This is only a starting point that should be pretty resistant to corruption.
+This is a safe starting point that should be pretty resistant to corruption.

-### read(), converting streams back into data
+## read(), converting streams back into data

 `read()` is what you use to input BitGlitter streams (whether images or video), and will output the files.
+While this is the basic function to decode streams, there are several other functions included to interact with these streams (inputting the password, removing one or all streams, changing its save path, etc).
+Please check **Read Functions** below.

 Like with `write()`, the only argument required is the BitGlitter-encoded file, whether that's an image or a video.
 `file_to_input` is the only required argument.
 We'll go over the other ones.